alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You might need certificates and licenses when you’re exporting food or anything that will be eaten by humans.

-If you're exporting processed food outside the EU you might need a Certificate of Free Sale, you won't need a licence inside the EU.

-If you're exporting raw animal products or plants products (including rice, cereal, grain and sugar) you will have to follow other rules.

-##Get a Certificate of Free Sale for food
+You may need a licence or follow special rules to export:

+- processed foods
+- unprocessed animal products, eg meat, fish, dairy, honey, gelatine
+- vegetables, fruit and other plants used as food
+- grain (outside the EU only)
+- sugar, cereals and rice (outside the EU only)

+$CTA

+Also check the import rules of the country that you’re exporting to, which may be less or more strict than in the UK.
+You can [get help with overseas customs rules].

+$CTA

+##Processed foods

-If you’re exporting food outside the EU, you may need a Certificate of Free Sale.
-Check with the importing country’s authority or embassy.
+Within the EU, you don't need a licence or follow special rules to move processed foods.

-They may be required for the following products:

-* manufactured foods
-* soft drinks
-* health food supplements
-* food additives
-* tea, coffee, cocoa
-* herbs and spices
-* alcoholic drinks
-* milk and dairy
-* sugar and sugar products
-* malt and flour

-If you need a CFS for food which isn’t on this list, contact the Rural Payments Agency (RPA).

-###Apply
+Outside the EU, check with the country you're exporting to.
+They'll tell you if you need a 'certificate of free sale'.

+###Apply for a certificate of free sale

 Fill in the [application](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/484867/COFSApplicationExportNonEU_v2.0.doc)(MS Word Document, 127KB).

-Send it to trader@rpa.gsi.gov.uk, you’ll usually get your certificate within 5 working days.
+Send it to <trader@rpa.gsi.gov.uk>.
+You’ll usually get your certificate within 5 working days.

 It’s free to apply and the certificates don’t expire (unless the country you’re exporting to specifies a time limit.)

 ###If you need help

-Contact the RPA.
+Contact the Rural Payments Agency (RPA).

 $C